-It is usually obvious where the cleaner has brushed and scrubbed dirt, debris and algae.
+It is usually obvious where the cleaner has brushed and scrubbed dirt, debris, and algae.

 Less obvious is that it also filters the water itself.
 The built-in pump moves 70 – 80 gallons per minute through the filters, meaning more than one-third of the water of a 30.000-gallon pool will have been filtered through this little guy.
-A welcome knock-on effect is much less work for your main pump and filtration system and much less backwashing and energy consumption there.

-What is Quick Clean Technology?
+What is Quick Clean technology?

 The second cleaning cycle is only available on the TigerShark QC where “QC” stands for Quick Clean Technology, a feature in addition to the normal 3-hour complete cleaning mode.
 It’s a quick and light once-over 90 min cleaning cycle for normal days when there isn’t a huge amount of dirt and debris.